Get Started

 Every agent session starts from scratch — agents relearn your project by rummaging through files. aDNA ends that.
 Three directories (what you know, how you work, who's involved) give any agent instant orientation.

-├── CLAUDE.md ← agent master context
+├── CLAUDE.md ← agent operating protocol

 ├── what/ ← what the project knows

-│ └── context/ typed context files
+│ ├── context/ typed context library

 ├── how/ ← how it operates

-│ └── missions/ decomposed work plans
+│ └── missions/ decomposed work

 └── who/ ← who's involved

-└── governance/ roles & rules
+└── governance/ roles & policy

 02